 Whether it’s culture you’re looking for, or simply to spend a weekend incognito amongst cobbled lanes and coastal paths, Whitstable tends to win over all its guests.

-Top beach hotel pick: The Relish, Folkestone ★★★★
+6. Pamper yourselves at The Relish, Folkestone ★★★★

 An oasis of calm set inside a Georgian mansion house, The Relish is a contemporary retreat boasting Hypnos beds, invigorating high pressured showers, crispy white bed linen and large fluffy towels.